Forbidding the subdivided claw as a subgraph or a minor: Long cycle

 Suppose now that $k = 5$.
-We may assume that there is $w \in N_j$ for some $j \ne 1$, otherwise all vertices not in $C$ are a clone class of leaves, and \crefWithTheorem{smallG} holds.
-There are two possible cases $j = 2, 3$ (up to symmetry) and in both cases there is a $Y$ subgraph.
+All vertices in $N_1$ are leaves by \cref{lem:cycleveecross}.
+If $\N = N_1$ then \crefWithTheorem{smallG} holds, so we may assume that there is $w \in N_j$ for some $j \ne 1$.
+There are two possible cases $j = 2, 3$ (up to symmetry) and in both cases there is a $Y$ subgraph, a contradiction. \end{proof}